-You’ll develop the skills, understanding and attributes needed to make real progress in this ever-changing sector.
+You will develop the skills, understanding and attributes needed to make real progress in this ever-changing sector.
 You’ll cover topics including domestic and international travel, the business of travel and tourism, and the customer experience.
-Study visits and input from industry professionals enrich the course and help develop your employability.
+Study visits and input from industry professionals enrich the course and will improve your career prospects.

 - UK travel and tourism destinations